 From 2000-03, he took leave as an Executive-in-Residence and served as the Chief Education Policy Advisor for Idaho Gov. Dirk Kempthorne.
 He worked with the State Department of Education and State Board of Education on all pre-K through higher education issues.
 In 2004, Ruud was named Vice President for Development/University Relations and Professor of Management at California State University, Stanislaus.
 He achieved record fundraising levels, doubled membership in the alumni association, raised more than $10 million for student scholarships and increased community partnerships.

-He continues to conduct research on institutional leadership and organizational behavior topics.
+He continues to research institutional leadership and organizational behavior topics.

 Ruud and his wife of 40 years, Judy, reside in the President’s House with their cockapoo, Fuzzy.